demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ### redmine-issue-create

 ***

-- Create a new issue
+- Create a new issue.
 - By default, the status of the newly created issue will be set to the status the user set in the Redmine instance as default.
 - When attaching a file to an issue, include the entry ID in the request as file_entry_id=the ID you created
 - To create a custom field, navigate to the server URL with administrative privileges, click **Administration** (located at the top left), select **Custom fields**, and then proceed to create a new custom field.
 Once created, you can add values as needed